elichai/gh_notif_test/README.md

 # gh_notif_test

-This will be deleted soon
+This will be deleted soon, or will it?